CYPRIN02/flask-portfolio/README.md

    pip install -r requirements.txt
    ```

+3. Configure environment variables:
+   - Copy the `.env.example` file to `.env` (or create a new `.env` file)
+   - Update the values in the `.env` file with your own settings
+   - For Airtable integration, you'll need to set your Airtable API key in the `.env` file

-3. Run the application:
+4. Run the application:
    ```
    python run.py
    ```

-4. Open your browser and navigate to:
+5. Open your browser and navigate to:
    ```
    http://localhost:5000
    ```